Vishnureddie1/portfolio/README.md

 # portfolio
-This repository is consistiing of my portfolio website's code which I've developed as a part of my codsoft Internship.
+This repository is consisting of my portfolio website's code which I've developed as a part of my codsoft Internship.